 Canty’s hallmark is leadership by example, and that leadership was most in the spotlight in June 2016, when a gunman killed 49 people and injured scores more in an act of terror and hate at Pulse nightclub.
 As Commander of OPD’s SWAT team, Canty directed team members while they rescued survivors and helped ensure no more innocent people were killed.

 Over the years, Canty’s community involvement strides have been just as important as those he’s made in crime fighting.

-The Office of the Undersheriff provides direct managerial oversight over the Operational Services Bureau, Administrative Services Bureau, Professional Standards Section, Fiscal Management, Criminal Intelligence, and the Metropolitan Bureau of Investigation.
+The Office of the Undersheriff provides direct managerial oversight over the Operational Services Bureau, Administrative Services Bureau, Professional Standards Section, Fiscal Management, Criminal Intelligence, Research and Development, Information Technology, and the Metropolitan Bureau of Investigation.